Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 On the other hand, computing the macroscopic time derivative due to the first three equations of the system (\ref{Grad131}), we obtain:

-Equating the corresponding expressions in the formulas (\ref{micro131}) and (\ref{macro131}), we come to the following system of coupled equations:
+Equating the corresponding expressions in the formulas (\ref{micro131}) and (\ref{macro131}), we derive the following system of coupled equations:

-As above, the invariance equations (\ref{invariance131}) can be also obtained upon the summation of the Chapman-Enskog expansion, after the Chapman-Enskog procedure is casted into a recurrence relations for the coefficients $a_n ,\dots,\alpha_n $ (\ref{structure131}).
+As above, the invariance equations (\ref{invariance131}) can also be obtained upon summation of the Chapman--Enskog expansion, after the Chapman--Enskog procedure is casted into a recurrence relations for the coefficients $a_n ,\dots,\alpha_n $ (\ref{structure131}).
 This route is less straightforward than the one just presented, and we omit the proof.

 The Newton method, as applied to the system (\ref{invariance131}), results in the following algorithm:

 Denote as {\bfA} the six-component vector function ${\bfA} =(A,B,C,X,Y,Z)$.
 Let ${\bfA}_0 $ is the initial approximation, then: